theochem/horton/doc/user_download_and_install_linux.rst

 ==========

 HORTON has been tested on Fedora and Ubuntu Linux.
-If you are running any other operating system, some of the instructions below may not work.
+If you are running another Linux distribution, some of the instructions below may not work.

 Download the code